TheLocehiliosan/yadm/README.md

   - Stay out of the way and let Git do what it's good at

 ## Installation
-_Seek home for rest, for home is best._ --Thomas Tusser
+_Seek home for rest, for home is best._—Thomas Tusser

 **yadm** can be installed using [Homebrew](https://github.com/Homebrew/homebrew).